 Fresh oysters, shucked by hand:

-A good rule of thumb, if freshly shucked, the oysters will be great for serving raw.
-When laying out the oysters to serve, be sure to add at least one dozen raw oysters on the half shell.
-This offers your family and friends a clear message of how fresh your oysters are.
+A good rule of thumb is that the oysters will be great for serving raw if freshly shucked.
+When laying out the oysters to serve, add at least one dozen raw oysters on the half-shell, often as an appetizer starter.

 Chef Pennington loves taking saltine crackers, placing an oyster on top, then adding a touch of horseradish and cocktail sauce.
 Serve with both fried oysters and raw.